mrizvic/scapy/README.md

 #### some stuff i wrote in python using scapy:

+##### ipv6-ra.py
+	script to send IPv6 RA packet with validlifetime and preferredlifetime set to zero

 ##### icmpdump.py
 	first time ever that i used threads the tool i use to sniff defined interface, recognise ICMP echo request/response packets and print delta time between them